yktoo/yktoo.com/content/software/infopi/_index.en.md

 **InfoPi** is a single-page web application that displays various live data, like weather forecast and train departure times.

-The application is developed with [Angular](https://angular.io/) version **11** and can be packaged with the [Electron](https://www.electronjs.org/) browser to make an all-in-one executable bundle.
+The application is developed with [Angular](https://angular.io/) and can be packaged with the [Electron](https://www.electronjs.org/) browser to make an all-in-one executable bundle.

-My own implementation was crafted for *Raspberry Pi* running [Raspbian Stretch](https://www.raspberrypi.org/downloads/raspbian/) and a full HD monitor (**1920×1080** pixels) in the portrait orientation, but it should run on any platform that Electron supports and properly adapt itself to a broad range of resolutions.
+My own implementation was crafted for *Raspberry Pi* running [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) and a full HD monitor (**1920×1080** pixels) in the portrait orientation, but it should run on any platform that Electron supports and properly adapt itself to a broad range of resolutions.

 This is how the information display looks like: